azuredark/AnimeCalendar-iOS/README.md

 Uses Xibs and some programmatic views.

 ## ⚙️  Dependencies
-Current dependencies used, not planning to add more
+Current dependencies used, not planning to add more:
 - RxSwift (w/ RxCocoa/RxRelay)

 ## ⛩️ Setup